Cloud-Native Endpoint Deployment with Microsoft Intune

 In the evolving landscape of cybersecurity, traditional perimeter-based security models are no longer sufficient due to the increasing risk of cyber threats and the expanding nature of corporate networks.
 For me a company network is more or less the same as the public internet.

-The Zero Trust model changes the way how organizations secure their IT environments.
+The Zero Trust model changes how organizations secure their IT environments.
 This model operates under the principle of “never trust, always verify,” which ensures that security does not rely on the boundaries of the physical or network perimeter.

 Principles of Zero Trust